Prospective business owners register their businesses in at least two, and possibly three ways. They

 form is returned.
 The Post Office cannot forward annual report forms.
 If

-your LLC is administratively dissolved and you want it reinstated, you
+your LLC is administratively dissolved and you want to reinstate it,

-must contact the Secretary of State's office to determine how to
+contact the Secretary of State's office to determine how to proceed.

 Limited Liability Company (PLLC) is an LLC whose members

-Name, Address, Ownership, or Registered Agent: Once you have registered your
+Name, Address, Ownership, or Registered Agent: Businesses are

-will need to file an amended ABN using the form found at http://www.sos.idaho.gov/corp/ABNform.htm.
+proprietorships file an Amendment of Certificate of Assumed Business Name using the form found at http://www.sos.idaho.gov/corp/ABNform.htm.

-The form can be used to change the name of a sole proprietorship, the
+The form can be used to change the name of the business, the

 owner, and/or the address.

-change the name, you will need to submit the form
+change their name need to submit the form

 "Articles of Amendment" found at